 The United States established diplomatic relations with Montenegro in 1905 following its 1878 independence from the Ottoman Empire.
 After World War I, Montenegro was subsumed into the Kingdom of Serbs, Croats, and Slovenes, and U.S.-Montenegro diplomatic relations ended in 1920.
 The United States reestablished diplomatic relations with Montenegro in 2006 following the dissolution of the state union of Serbia and Montenegro.

 The relationship between the United States and Montenegro has promoted peace and prosperity in the region and around the world.
 U.S. policy toward Montenegro is structured to help the country transition to a prosperous, market-based democracy, fully integrated into Euro-Atlantic institutions including the North Atlantic Treaty Organization (NATO) and the European Union.
 The country is a participant in NATO's Partnership for Peace program.
 The European Union opened accession negotiations with Montenegro in June 2012.
-Montenegro has demonstrated its commitment to international peacekeeping efforts, including in Afghanistan where it has contributed troops to the International Security Assistance Force.
+Montenegro has demonstrated its commitment to international peacekeeping efforts, including in Afghanistan where it has contributed troops to the International Security Assistance Force and Resolute Support Mission.